 Some of the Eldardice family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Eldardice family to the New World and Oceana
+Migration of the Eldardice family

 The cruelties suffered under the new government forced many to leave their ancient homeland for the freedom of the North American colonies.
 Those who arrived safely found land, freedom, and opportunity for the taking.
 These hardy settlers gave their strength and perseverance to the young nations that would become the United States and Canada.
 Immigration and passenger lists have shown many early immigrants bearing the name Eldardice: John Allardice, who landed at Charles Town South Carolina in 1768.